The Jetsons: Episodes

-The show's original run consisted of 24 episodes that first aired on ABC from September 23, 1962, to March 17, 1963, and, as was standard practice at the time, contained a laugh track.
+The Jetsons original aired at primetime on ABC.
+It was a commercial failure in its first season and was negatively reviewed according to Bob Hathcock.
+Reruns were aired on CBS in 1963, and NBC from 1964 to 1967.
+It was brought back to NBC's schedule in 1971, and ongoing when 41 new episodes were ordered.

 In 1984, Hanna-Barbera began producing new episodes specifically for syndication; by September 1985, the 24 episodes from the first season were combined with 41 new episodes and began airing in morning or late afternoon time slots in 80 U.S. media markets, including the 30 largest.
 The 41 new episodes were produced at a cost of $300,000 each, and featured all of the voice actors from the 1962–1963 show.
 During 1987, 10 additional "season 3" episodes were also made available for syndication.

 Broadcast history

 Following its prime time cancellation, ABC placed reruns of The Jetsons on its Saturday morning schedule for the 1963–1964 season.
 The program would spend the next two decades on Saturday mornings, with subsequent runs on CBS (1964–65 and 1969–71) and NBC (1965–67; 1971–76; 1979–81 and 1982–83).
 The Jetsons began airing in syndication in September 1976, and these runs continued after the program returned to NBC's Saturday morning schedule.
 Along with fellow Hanna-Barbera production Jonny Quest and Warner Bros.'
 Looney Tunes shorts, The Jetsons is one of the few series to have aired on each of the Big Three television networks in the United States.

-On February 21, 2021, The Jetsons began airing on MeTV.